Spain returns to Morocco migrants who stormed enclave fence

 The spokesman said this provision has been used very rarely, and Morocco agreed to take them thanks to “good bilateral relations”.

-Spain has in the past drawn criticism from human rights groups for allowing some migrants to be immediately turned back to Morocco without first seeking to identify them and offer assistance.
+Previous Spanish governments have drawn criticism from human rights groups for allowing some migrants to be immediately turned back to Morocco without first seeking to identify them and offer assistance.
 The rights groups argue that skipping the lengthier deportation procedures deprives people of the opportunity to claim asylum.

 Last year, the European Court of Human Rights ruled that the immediate return of sub-Saharan migrants who attempted to cross the border into Melilla, the Spanish enclave east of Ceuta, amounted to a collective expulsion of foreign nationals and breached the European Convention on Human Rights.